jeftadlvw/go-pathlib/docs/pathlib.md

 OpenFile opens a file for reading and writing.
 If the file does not exist, it is created with 0644 permissions.
 If the file already exists, it is truncated.

-It's the callers responsibility to close the os.File.
+It's the caller's responsibility to close the returned os.File.

 <a name="OpenFileWithOptions"></a>
 ## func OpenFileWithOptions